 Rivalz nodded, figuring that would be the case.
 He himself wished Ashford had someone inside Toromo, but the corporation had only just recently appeared on their radar and it usually took several months to put one of their own in place.
 As such, both he and Milly could only hope the former Computer Club members, who now served as the Underground's clandestine hacker squad, would be able to break into Toromo's servers and figure out what was going on.

 As he started the car and began their drive back to the hotel, Rivalz then brought up the million pound question.
 "I don't suppose he said anything about Lelouch."

 Milly sighed as she looked out the window, toward the deserted, battle scarred streets of London.
 "Nothing specific." she answered.
 "Though he did hint that Lelouch is conducting his latest scheme, whatever it is."

 Rivalz chuckled at a thought.
 "Maybe he's chasing another cat around Naha."

 The memory caused Milly to laugh as well.
 That had definitely been one of the more interesting days at Ashford Academy, and it only became more so later on, when they learned of the true reason behind it.
 "You'd think he'd learn to keep track of his masks by now."

 "Heh."
 Rivalz answered before adding onto it.
 "Could you imagine it?
-Him sending the Black Knights out on a Cat Hunt, complete with knightmare and airship support?"
+Him sending the Black Knights out on a Cat Hunt, complete with knightmare support?"

 Now Milly was in near hysterics.
 "And the prize being a kiss from Kallen?" the resulting laughter was as jovial as it was pleasant, directly contrasting both the present setting and the world they both lived in.
 Such was the memory of happier times.